rigor-plugin-author

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Author a Rigor plugin in your own repository — a standalone rigor-prefixed gem or a project-private plugin — to teach Rigor about an application DSL, framework, or metaprogramming pattern.
 Covers gemspec / Gemfile wiring, the plugin class and AST walker, return-type contributions, fixture-based testing (RSpec or Minitest), and version pinning against the pre-1.0 plugin contract.
 Triggers: "write a Rigor plugin for our DSL", "extend Rigor for X in this project", "make Rigor understand our macro".
-NOT for onboarding a project (use rigor-project-init) or reducing a baseline (use rigor-baseline-reduce).About this skill
+NOT for onboarding a project (use rigor-project-init) or reducing a baseline (use rigor-baseline-reduce).Key capabilities

 Rigor Plugin Author (external)